ssit11/SCOS/README.md

 # SCOS
 Strategic Command Operations Suite (SCOS) is a comprehensive software platform designed for the detailed planning, coordination, and execution of military operations.
+Tailored for joint and combined forces, SCOS enables seamless integration of multiple branches, providing real-time management of resources, timelines, and mission objectives to ensure mission success and operational efficiency.